DevMiser/Lumina/README.md

-Note - A pdf of the following intructions are on this repository.
+Note - A pdf of the following intructions are in this repository.

 If you download the Lumina Insructions.pdf file, the hyperlinks will be active on that document.